 The Hillwood Museum has jewelry and ornaments inspired by Marjorie Merriweather Post’s famous collection of Fabergé eggs and Russian porcelains.
 The expanded shop at Mount Vernon offers reproductions of Martha’s cookbook, George’s key to the Bastille, and period china and silver patterns.

-The Daughters of the American Revolution (DAR) Museum shop, sells Americana-themed memorabilia, such as decorated china, jewelry, clothes, flags, and quilts.
+The Daughters of the American Revolution (DAR) Museum shop, sells distinctive gifts, jewelry, and books, many custom-made and inspired by American decorative art and found only here.
 The shop at the National Geographic Museum offers clothing, jewelry, toys, and accessories from all around the globe.
 The Cathedral Store on the grounds of the National Cathedral features stone gargoyles, prayer books, rose-window silk scarves, statues of religious icons, and rosaries.

 A visit in mid-September may mean you’ll catch the Museum Sidewalk Sale at the Kennedy Center.
 This all-day event features those same treasures—books, textiles, jewelry, and prints—at significantly lower prices.
 Another excellent shopping opportunity comes during late November: the annual Museum Shop Around, held at the Mansion at Strathmore, where (for a fee of $8) shoppers will find merchandise from all the Smithsonian museums and others under one convenient roof.